jwmullan/openiti.github.io/_projects/ACDC.md

 The *ACDC* tool's acceleration of the training data production process will mark an important step towards the creation of the generalizable Arabic and Persian HTR models required for the digital transcription of large-scale Persian and Arabic manuscript collections.

+**Funding and Project Duration:** $282,905.00 from January 2021 to June 2023 (see the [National Endowment for the Humanities' website](https://apps.neh.gov/publicquery/AwardDetail.aspx?gn=HAA-277203-21) for more information).

 ## Primary Project Personnel